EU top official self-isolating after contact with virus case

-BRUSSELS — European Commission president Ursula von der Leyen says she has placed herself in isolation after being in contact with a person infected with the coronavirus.
+BRUSSELS — European Commission president Ursula von der Leyen and one of her EU Commissioners have placed themselves in isolation after being in contact with people infected with the coronavirus.

 She said she tested negative for the virus on Thursday and that she will undergo another test later Monday.

+Also on Monday morning, Research Commissioner Mariya Gabriel also announced she was self-isolating after a member of her team had tested positive.

+“Pending test results, myself and my whole team are self-isolating in line with public health protocols and working from home.
+I feel well and have no symptoms,” Gabriel said in a Twitter message.
-Von der Leyen said she will be in quarantine until Tuesday morning.

-Her isolation will keep her close to work: She has a small living quarters next to her office in the EU headquarters in Brussels.
+Von der Leyen, who attended a two-day summit of EU leaders in Brussels late last week, said she will be in quarantine until Tuesday morning but feels well.
+Her isolation will keep her close to work, however: She has a small living quarters next to her office in the EU headquarters in Brussels.

+Von der Leyen took part last Tuesday in a special meeting of Portugal's state council in the coastal town of Cascais, on the outskirts of Lisbon.
+State councillor António Lobo Xavier tested positive for the virus on Sunday.

+The meeting was attended physically by 15 of the 19 members of the president’s advisory body.

 Two weeks ago, EU Council President Charles Michel was forced to postpone a summit of EU leaders because he was quarantining.